Deon-Trevor/Sync_Pundit/_posts/docs/2017-10-08-markdown-examples.md

 ---
 {% include JB/setup %}
-I've create this page to show some markdown sample usefull when you start write your blog :tada: :fireworks: .
+I've create this page to show some markdown sample usefull when you start write your blog 🎉 🎆.

 <!--more-->